djo1975/Awesome-books-refactor/README.md

 ### Usage

-To run the project, click on "Go Live" button from your Visual Studio.
+To run the project, execute the following command:

 <!--
 Example command: